DarkDabula/my-modularized-hotas/status.md

 ![Connector board front](./images/20221104_connector_board_front.png)
 ![Connector board back](./images/20221104_connector_board_back.png)

-Now I wait for some part that I ordered to assemble the connector board.
+Now I wait for some parts that I ordered to assemble the connector board.
 I also continued developing the Arduino sketch for the slave controller.

 ## 26. Oct 2002